Application Guide for First-Year

 - Non A-G college courses can be entered on the college coursework page.
 Do not enter the course on both the High School Coursework and College Coursework pages, as this is considered double-reporting.

-- The California State University (CSU) system has temporarily suspended the use of ACT/SAT tests in determining admissions for Fall 2022 applications.
-However, you are encouraged to report any results on your application, as these scores will help place you in the proper mathematics and English courses if you are admitted.
+- The California State University (CSU) system has permanently suspended the use of ACT/SAT tests in the admissions process.
+Standardized test scores will only be used for Math and English placement purposes, if you are admitted.

 This section covers work experience and extra-curricular activities, as well as the Educational Opportunity Program (EOP).